 Don’t Throw Away Items

 Learning how to upcycle your wardrobe starts with adopting a new mentality.
 If you haven’t already started to think about recycling your clothes, then now is the time to do this.
 When you buy items of clothing, think about the upcycle potential they have.
 Buy pieces with the intention of holding onto them for a while, so think quality over quantity and get yourself a stitch and repair kit for fixing holes and tears.
 Jean material is thick and long-lasting, so keep hold of any pairs of jeans that still are in good condition but you no longer like the style of.
 You can cut up squares and use the fabric for patching holes or reinforcing the strength of other garments by sowing the squares onto them.
 As you may well have noticed, certain garments will begin to tire and fray in the same region time and time again.
 For example, often in trousers, it is the crotch and the hemlines that first shows signs of wear.
 When t-shirts and shirts begin to age, they lose vibrancy and elasticity, and in cases such as these, you might have to accept defeat and relinquish the hope of being to wear them again.
-If you’re creative enough, however, you could use these materials to help you fix holes in your dog’s favorite bed or blanket, for example.
+However if you source creative t-shirts from a company like Punctured Apparel you will have t-shirts that will more than stand the test of time.
+In any case, if you’re creative enough, you could use these materials to help you fix holes in your dog’s favorite bed or blanket, for example.

 Quality Over Quantity